Munna-Soft/Python-Management-Scripts-for-Windows/README.md

 ---

 ## 🤝 Contribution
-Pull requests and issues are welcome if you want to improve documentation or suggest new features.
+Pull requests and issues are welcome if you want to improve or suggest new features.